-Fiscal 2020 Summary Compensation Table
+Fiscal 2021 Summary Compensation Table

-The following table summarizes the total compensation paid for the fiscal years indicated by Dell Technologies to the following persons, each of whom was serving as an executive officer of Dell Technologies as of January 31, 2020, which was the last day of Fiscal 2020:
+The following table summarizes the total compensation paid for the fiscal years indicated by Dell Technologies to the following persons, each of whom was serving as an executive officer of Dell Technologies as of January 29, 2021, which was the last day of Fiscal 2021:

-- Michael S. Dell, who served as our principal executive officer - Thomas W. Sweet, who served as our principal financial officer - Jeffrey W. Clarke, Howard D. Elias and William F. Scannell, our three other most highly compensated employees
+- Michael S. Dell, who served as our principal executive officer - Thomas W. Sweet, who served as our principal financial officer - Jeffrey W. Clarke, Richard J. Rothberg and William F. Scannell, who are our three other most highly compensated executive officers